quentinneal/quentinneal/README.md

 A strong aspect of my personality is to solve problems.
 I like to push boundaries of what a website is supposed to be and discover unique ways to find solutions.
 I enjoy building and experimenting on interfaces, animations, and web features.

-My current plans are to enter the industry as a Frontend Engineer / Software Engineer and eventually become a Software Engineer with Frontend and UI/UX specialization.
+My current plans are to enter the industry as a Frontend Engineer / Software Engineer and eventually become a Software Engineer with Frontend and UI / UX specialization.